Wolverine (character): Japanese and samurai culture

 Claremont and Miller's Wolverine (1982) introduces the motif that Wolverine emulates samurai ethics and practices to control and humanize his violent impulses and abilities.
 While he is able to master samurai fighting styles and some norms of behavior, he is not able to fully integrate himself into Japanese society.
 Comics scholar Jim Davis points out that Claremont took his knowledge of samurai culture from James Clavell's novel Shogun (1975), which takes place in the 16th century; Claremont has confirmed he was inspired by the 1980 TV adaptation.

 Davis believes that Claremont's depiction of Japanese society seems fixed in the feudal era, which he indicates is problematic.
 Academic Eric Sobel argues that Wolverine's samurai proficiency is an example of cultural appropriation and that his Japanese supporting characters are highly stereotyped.
-However, fellow academic Andrew Deman, contends Sobel's argument, particularly his omission of Yukio, who is a complex Japanese character and counterpart to Wolverine.
+However, fellow academic Andrew Deman contests Sobel's argument, particularly his omission of Yukio, who is a complex Japanese character and counterpart to Wolverine.
 Larry Hama, whose Wolverine stories returned the title character to Japan and acted as a sequel to the Claremont–Miller miniseries, credited the influence of Yakuza films and Ridley Scott's Black Rain (1989) as inspiration.
 Being a Japanese American, Hama believed that his depiction of Japan was more authentic than previous American superhero stories set in the country.
 Tsutomu Nihei, a Japanese manga artist, created his own interpretation of Wolverine in the miniseries Wolverine: Snikt!
 (2003).